Newo201/study-tracker-client/README.md

 #### Study Log Component

-- Create a ToDo component with add, edit, delete capabilities
+- Create a ToDo component
     - Edit Layout ✓
     - Normal Layout ✓
     - Find complete and delete icons ✓
 - Allow user to select different type and subject of study ✓
     - Ideally they should be able to do this on the ToDo card as they are adding/editing it (e.g. with dropdowns) ✓
+- Allow the ability for users to update a non-completed to-do component ✓
+    - Frontend ✓
+    - Backend integration ✓
+- Allow for users to delete a non-complete to-do component ✓
+    - Frontend ✓
+    - Backend Integration ✓
-- Have a icon/button where a user can create a new ToDo on the same page
+- Have a icon/button where a user can create a new ToDo on the same page ✓
+    - Frontend ✓
+    - Backend Integration ✓
 - Create a page to display the todos
     - Order based on most recent
     - Also have a recently completed section
-- Allow user to remove ToDos by either completing or deleting
+- Allow users to copy outstanding or recently completed ToDos
+    - Frontend
+    - Backend Integration
-- Connect the ToDos to a database
+- Restyle the ToDos
-    - Find all ToDos outstanding
-    - Find ToDos completed in the last 30 days (display 6 at most)
-    - Allow user to re-add recently completed ToDo to outstanding ToDos
-- Add a edit, complete and delete capability to the database
-    - Make a post request to add the study to the database
-    - Remove the ToDo from the list or move it to a different section (e.g. a completed page)
 - Create a form where users can add new study types and subjects
-- Allow users to add common ToDos with one click
-    - Duplicate endpoint in the backend
-    - Duplicate icon in the frontend